 From there, schedule regular check-in meetings going forward depending on need and budget.
 Check-in with how everything is going on their end and if they’re satisfied (or not!) with the relationship, whether it’s through monthly phone calls, weekly emails, or some other method you decide works best for you.

-Scale Your Agency with an Effective Client Onboarding Process
+How to Upgrade Your Client Onboarding Process

 Following a client onboarding process may seem tiresome, but having one in place ensures success from the beginning and makes onboarding multiple new clients at once a breeze.